Applies to all audio interfaces on Windows.

 Anti-cheat software

-If you have any games installed that may include anti-cheat software, this could also be distrupting the audio stream, leading to glitching.
+If you have any games installed that may include anti-cheat software, this could also be disrupting the audio stream, leading to glitching.
 Try removing or disabling this software to see if this reduces or stops the glitching.
 If it does, contact the game publisher or anti-cheat software developer for assistance.

 Disable network cards